-As the excitement of discovery of our travels took hold and we lengthened our journey, we focused on the issue of women in development, particularly through the lens of social enterprise and microfinance programs.
+As we lengthened our journey, we focused on the issue of women in development, particularly through the lens of social enterprise and microfinance programs.
 In one of our first photo projects in Northern West Bengal, India, we met a group of women in a kind of self-help micro-lending group whose ties to each other were not only economic but also deeply personal.
 The women, through their work and cooperation, lifted each other up and helped one another to grow small businesses.
 They used the opportunity to develop bonds and friendships across castes — something almost unthinkable in traditional Indian society — in ways that even began to surprise them.

-We observed these connections and societal changes again and again, whether we happened to be profiling microfinance projects in Latin America or visiting social enterprise projects connected to Planeterra Foundation/G Adventures for Good in Tanzania.
+We observed these connections and societal changes again and again, whether we happened to be profiling microfinance projects in Latin America or visiting social enterprise projects connected to Planeterra Foundation and G Adventures in northern Tanzania.

 There is a reason we continue to use the word “investment” in the context of these projects.
-While visiting a Kiva microfinance partner outside of Cochabamba, Bolivia, we spoke to a Servanda who was a borrower and part of the program.
+While visiting a Kiva microfinance partner outside of Cochabamba, Bolivia, we spoke to Servanda, then a borrower and member of the program.

 Access.
 To education, to credit, and to opportunities to participate equally in society.